 -log⁡(Lt)=γtlogσr+εt21-ρ2σr2if t=tfirstγtlogσr+εt-εt-121-ρ2σr2if t>tfirst (6)

 This modification resulted in estimates of ρ that were biased towards zero (results not shown), and we chose to proceed with Eq.
-5, given that it has a strong statistical justification.
+5, given that it has a stronger statistical justification.
 We note that fixing ρ at an externally derived value does not propagate uncertainty about the magnitude of autocorrelation when estimating standard errors for other parameters or derived quantities for management (e.g., the CV of average unfished spawning biomass may be different when ρ is estimated compared to when ρ is fixed).

 Results presented here are representative of the best case scenario.
 Estimation methods were fit to a relatively large amount of informative data (i.e., data was available from both the fishery and a survey on a yearly basis) and were correctly specified.
 Furthermore, steepness and the marginal standard deviation of recruitment deviations were fixed at their true values.
 Previous research documented an inability to estimate steepness when autocorrelated recruitment deviations were accounted for (i.e., fixed at an externally estimated value) within the stock assessment framework (Butterworth et al., 2003; Ianelli, 2002), but did not investigate the effect of estimating steepness and autocorrelation on forecasts.
-Future research could explore sensitivity to many types of model mis-specification, including: estimating steepness or mis-specifying its value; mis-specifying selectivity or growth parameters, such that estimated recruitment deviations incorporate process errors from mis-specifying other model components; and alternative forms for recruitment.
+Estimating steepness proved to be difficult no matter which estimation method was used to account for autocorrelated recruitment deviations, reminding us that poor forecast coverage can arise from causes other than autocorrelated recruitment.
+Future research could explore sensitivity to many types of model mis-specification, including: estimating steepness with more-informative data (e.g., catches from a stock experiencing a large contrast in spawning biomass) or mis-specifying its value; mis-specifying selectivity or growth parameters, such that estimated recruitment deviations incorporate process errors from mis-specifying other model components; and alternative forms for recruitment.
 In particular, we hypothesize that periodic changes in average recruitment (“regime shifts”) will appear as 2nd or higher-order autocorrelation, and that our specification of 1st-order autocorrelation might be a poor approximation in these causes.

 Based on our results here, we identify several useful avenues for future research:

 Most obviously, research could explore whether a mixed-effects estimate of autocorrelation could improve performance when estimating autocorrelation as a model parameter.
-Mixed-effects estimation is increasingly feasible using either the Laplace approximation (Skaug and Fournier, 2006; Thorson et al., 2015b) or Markov-chain Monte Carlo sampling (Stewart et al., 2013).
+Mixed-effects estimation is increasingly feasible using either the Laplace approximation (Kristensen et al., 2016; Skaug and Fournier, 2006; Thorson et al., 2015b) or Markov-chain Monte Carlo sampling (Stewart et al., 2013).

 Future research could also explore the impact of autocorrelated recruitment on harvest strategy performance when either estimating or ignoring autocorrelation.
 Autocorrelated errors during forecast intervals are likely to impact the performance of harvest strategies (Wiedenmann et al., 2015), but it remains unclear whether the magnitude of improvements from estimating the extent of autocorrelation outweigh the additional complexity when developing and explaining the model.